 An incident like the attack on the DAI office in Kunduz last month gives this Classified Class weeks of work.
 Guys like the Skipper or CPT America, guys who get the job done day after day without any problems or hiccups – the Classified Class doesn’t even know they exist.
 There is no reason to track people doing their jobs as promised and without fanfare because they are not going to pop up on the classified nets.
-A gigantic Poppy Palace full of western aid workers getting attacked – that generates all kinds of classified message traffic and will require lots of flying around to other FOB’s to brief and participate in more emergency inter agency meetings and catch up with good friends.
+A gigantic Poppy Palace full of western aid workers getting attacked – that generates all kinds of classified message traffic and will require lots of flying around to other FOB’s to brief and participate in more emergency inter agency meetings.
 Want the truth?
 The Classified Class is spending millions of OPM to accomplish not one damn thing other than to feel good about how they spent their year in Afghanistan.

-We also have no resilience in our reconstruction fight if we continue doing it the same old way.
+We have no resilience in our reconstruction fight if we continue doing it the same old way.
 Kunduz is a perfect example; the contractor was in a large, well fortified compound with a professional international security company providing armed expat and local security experts.
-They faced a serious ground attack but the fortifications and armed guard force did its job killing the attackers before they could injure any of the clients.
+They faced a serious ground attack but the fortifications and armed guard force did its job by killing the attackers before they could injure any of the aid workers.
 But now the contractor is gone, the programs they were working on abandoned which means the security plan was designed to survive one attack and one attack only.
 How can one expect to get the build portion of the current clear hold and build program completed if the people doing the build leave after one attack?